cs1302uga/cs1302-minesweeper-alpha/README.md

 If you find a bug in the oracle or believe there to be an inconsistency between what the oracle says and what this document says, please let your instructors know in a Piazza post.
 This is the first semester we have used the oracle so we may have to iron out a few kinks.
+//-->

 ## Project Requirements & Grading

 This assignment is worth 100 points.
-The lowest possible grade is 0, and the highest possible grade is 105 (due to extra credit).
+The lowest possible grade is 0, and the highest possible grade without extra credit is 100.

 ### Functional Requirements